Kendellb/CodEd/dev-docs/Instructions.md

 -Execute `npm fund`

--In a browser, visit http://localhost:3000/ to verify that the server is running
+-In a browser, visit [http://localhost:3000/](http://localhost:3000/) to verify that the server is running

 # Stopping the server

 At the command line where the server was started, enter Ctrl-C to stop the server

 # Running tests
+-First start the node server [See above](https://github.com/Duquesne-Spring-2024-COSC-481/Kendell-Barry/blob/1.5-As-a-User-I-want-to-have-syntax-highlighting-for-my-Java-code/dev-docs/Instructions.md#running-the-server)
+- Next in a new terminal (in Vscode hit terminal in the top left next to help) cd into the outermost folder `~./Kendell-Barry`
+- Then Execute `jest --coverage test`

 # Generating API Documentation